GAA-UAM/scikit-fda/README.rst

 fda: Functional Data Analysis in Python

-Functional Data Analysis is the field of Statistics tahat analyses data that come in the shape of functions.
+Functional Data Analysis is the field of Statistics that analyses data that come in the shape of functions.
 To know more about fda have a look at fda_ or read [RS05]_.

 This package offers classes, methods and functions to give support to fda